Nfinger/docs/source/includes/_goldmine.md

 }
 ```

-This endpoint creates a new Node on the given Network..
+This endpoint creates a new Node on the given Network.

 ### HTTP Request